MohamadReza-Momeni/Task-Management-API/TaskManagementAPI/ReadMe.md

 * Apply EF Core migrations automatically
 * Start the API on port 5250

-Once it�s up, you should see logs like:
+Once it’s up, you should see logs like:

 ```
 info: Microsoft.Hosting.Lifetime[14]